vlizarn/challenge-python-lottery/README.md

 [![issues-pr](https://img.shields.io/github/issues-pr/vlizarn/challenge-python-lottery)](https://github.com/vlizarn/challenge-python-lottery/pulls)
 [![milestones](https://img.shields.io/github/milestones/open/vlizarn/challenge-python-lottery)](https://github.com/vlizarn/challenge-python-lottery/milestones)

-The project consists to create a lottery game, using the Object-oriented python programming language that permits user choose the bet mode, input game mode and number of times for every bet.
-Also, permits creating a new bet modes and modifying the current ones.
+The lottery game project consists of creating the lottery game using the object-oriented python programming language that permits users to choose the bet mode, input game mode, and the number of times for every bet.
+Also, it's possible creating a new bet mode and modify the current ones.

 **Several Options**